 The Company sells all natural gas from the Company's Caburé natural gas field and Murucututu natural gas field to one counterparty.
 If the GSA was terminated for any reason or if Bahiagás was unable to accept all or a portion of natural gas production from Alvopetro, Alvopetro may be unable to enter into a relationship with another purchaser for such natural gas on a timely basis or on similar terms.
+Where demand from Bahiagás is reduced, future revenues may be reduced.
 See "Risk Factors" in this AIF for further information.